 Where can I learn more about schizophrenia (or another mental health-related topic)?

-I've compiled a mental health and gender-focused resources page on this site, which includes links to many potentially helpful organizations if you are or know someone in crisis.
+I've compiled a mental health and gender-focused resources page on this site, which includes links to many potentially helpful organizations — especially if you are or know someone in crisis.

 What name and pronouns do you use?

-My name is Sandy Allen (Sandy Ernest Allen, legally) and "they/them".
+My name is Sandy Allen (Sandy Ernest Allen, legally) and "they/them" or "he/him."

 Why are your name and pronouns different on your hardcover?